Logo

 For home buyers who are struggling to raise a large enough house deposit, or whose income simply isn’t enough to get the mortgage they need, asking a family member or friend to act as a guarantor could be the answer.

-What is a guarantor mortgage?
+What is a guarantor on a mortgage?

-A guarantor on a mortgage is someone who is willing to help you get on the property ladder.
+A guarantor on a mortgage loan is someone who is willing to help you get on the property ladder.
 Traditionally, a mortgage guarantor would be a family member or friend, who acts as a 'back-up' in case the home buyer cannot make the mortgage payments.
-However, they are not named on the deeds of the property, and won’t own a share of the property.
-Today, there are lots of different guarantor mortgages which allow friends and family to help you get on the property ladder.
+However, they are not named on the deeds of the property, so won’t own a share of the property.
+Today, there are lots of different types of guarantor mortgages which allow friends and family to help you get on the property ladder.

 How does a guarantor mortgage work?